 Inside a German Fleur Créatif Workshop Adventure

-Ahead of our Fleur Créatif Floral Workshops in Germany next year, we caught up with the three designers and also with Nicola Fink, Press Officer of the German Florist Association, for an insight into their work, their inspirations and the programme’s very special location.
+Ahead of our fabulous Fleur Créatif Floral Workshops in Germany this November, we caught up with the three designers and also with Nicola Fink, Press Officer of the German Florist Association, for an insight into their work, their inspirations and the programme’s very special location.

 ECT: Nicola, the workshops are all being held at Florist Park, what is that?

 NF: Florist Park is an established centre for floristry education, well-known both in Germany and internationally for its high-level seminars and workshops.
 Tino Hoogterp, Brigitte Heinrichs and Ursula Wegener all teach here - Ursula is the leader of the Master Course.
 Florist Park is also the HQ of the German Florist Association (FDF), which represents German florists.
 FDF partner IPM Essen, a major floristry event that takes place each January, and all the exhibitors stay at Florist Park.

 ECT: Tell us about the location – it’s not just an anonymous corporate building